solidi/writing/writing-ideas.md

     - Refactoring
     - Clean Code
     - XP Explained
-1. Starting a new engineering role
-    - Impact
-    - Take a job you can fail at
-    - Guiding principle is building trust and awareness
-        - Reach out to people and get to know them
-            - People prcess, product
-        - Find an onboard partner and work together
-        - Non-purposeful communication is important
-        - Recognize the help, appreciate it with a thank you
-    - Add value everyday
-        - Ask questions
-        - Listen to those that have a problem and attempt to solve it
-        - Communicate intentions
-        - Understand the why behind the work you do
-        - Redraw things (learn by tracing)
-        - Meet with your manager and discuss expectations
-        - Don't know a technology?
-Learn by watching
-        - Every acronym is a chance to learn
-        - Spend time learning the product asynchronously
-    - Organize
-        - Structured knowledge learning
-            - Powerpoints (4 w's 1 h)
-            - Talk tracks
-        - Start a document of all important tools, locations, links
-        - Bookmarks
-            - Structure them with domain
-        - Books can also guide
-            - First 90 days
-    - Solve a larger granly problem
-        - Mention podcast.
-        - Take on an initiative and run with it
-    - Get in there and dont be afraid!
-It's a journey
-    - Deliver your first win.
-You got this!
 1. Pro tips on interviewing.
 1. Meta becomes more important.
 1. User experience with fans.